Why Rapport with Your Client Is Everything In Health Coaching

 Similarly, if your client is upbeat and enthusiastic and you speak softly and show little emotion, that person will also feel “unmatched”.
 So part of establishing rapport is mirroring your client so they feel more at home with you, like you get them, you’re on the same page.

-This doesn’t mean you must be disingenuous and wear different masks with different clients.
+Mirroring your client doesn’t mean you must be disingenuous and wear different masks with different clients.
 Establishing rapport does not mean you turn into a chameleon.
 It means you are strong in your core, in your center and you can still match your client in subtle ways that they won’t even notice, but will make them feel safe and seen.

 That’s how trust is built.
 From the start.
 Establishing rapport is the single most important skill you can learn as a coach and unless you’re naturally good at it, it can take practice.